sushantk08/scraper-entity-resolution/README.md

 one-to-one assignment.** Character similarity alone is indistinguishable from the full model at 0.5 - 7 wins in 20 paired splits, p 0.263 - and takes only 1 of 20 once each record picks its best partner.
-Text plus price is the same story, 8 of 20 against 1 of 20.
-The gap is 0.003 F1 at the pair layer and 0.008 at the one-to-one layer, both smaller than the spread between splits, which is why win counts rather than means decide it.
+Text plus price is the same story, 8 of 20 against 1 of 20; its mean is even a shade higher than the full model's, 0.691 against 0.690, and it still wins under half the splits, which is the whole reason this table counts wins instead of comparing means.
+The gap is 0.003 F1 at the pair layer and 0.008 at the one-to-one layer, both smaller than the spread between splits.
 The likely reason is that assignment only needs the ranking inside a record's ten candidates to be right, and price and manufacturer break ties between near-identical titles, while a fixed cut needs calibration, which those features move in both directions at once.
 That reading is an interpretation, not something measured here.

 Which makes the layer you ship the only one whose verdict counts - the same lesson as the tuner trap, in a new costume. `description_known` is the one row that is